Free Music Archive

-The Free Music Archive or FMA is an online repository of royalty-free music.
+The Free Music Archive (FMA) is an online repository of royalty-free music, currently based in the Netherlands.
 Established in 2009 by the East Orange, New Jersey community radio station WFMU and in cooperation with fellow stations KBOO and KEXP, it aims to provide music under Creative Commons licenses that can be freely downloaded and used in other works.
 The service launched with an emphasis on curating high-quality works in a manner "designed for the age of the internet".
 Users can also "tip" musicians via donations.

 While the Free Music Archive is free and open to anyone regardless of registration or other requirements, written and audio content is curated, and permission to upload/edit content is granted on an invitation basis.

 In 2018, WFMU announced that it would shut down the FMA due to dwindling funding.
 In December 2018, the site was acquired by KitSplit and in 2019 by Tribe of Noise.